Obtain the skill for creating precise diagrams of the terms essential for the success of your initiatives.

 - When is observation (job shadowing) an effective way to capture requirements?

-The conceptual data model captures a business need within a well-defined scope, the logical data model captures the business solution, and the physical data model captures the technical solution.
-Relational, dimensional, and NoSQL techniques will be described at each of these three levels.
-We will also practice building several data models and you will be able to answer the following questions by the end of this section:
+The conceptual data model captures the common business vocabulary, the logical data model captures the business requirements, and the physical data model captures the technical requirements.
+At each level, we explore relational, dimensional, and NoSQL modeling approaches.
+We will build several data models and you will be able to answer the following questions by the end of this module:

 - How do relational and dimensional models differ?

-- What are the five strategic conceptual modeling questions?
+- What are the six strategic conceptual modeling questions?

 - What are six conceptual data modeling challenges?

-- What is the difference between grain, base, and atomic on a dimensional?
+- What is the difference between grain and atomic on a dimensional?

 - What are the three different variations of conformed dimensions?